 FAQs

 Depending on what STI it is, STIs are mostly just an inconvenience if caught and treated early.
 However, if left untreated, they can lead to complications during pregnancy, such as miscarriage, preterm birth, or fetal health issues.
 Luckily, STI testing is usually part of routine prenatal check-ups, and most STIs can be treated with prescription antibiotics that are safe to take even when you're pregnant.
-Ask your doctor to be sure you are being tested for STIs early in your pregnancy, and again closer to delivery if needed.
+Ask your doctor to be sure you're being tested for STIs early in your pregnancy, and again closer to delivery if needed.
 If you're diagnosed with an STI that can’t be treated or cured, your doctor can make recommendations to prevent the infection from being passed to the baby.